rizzza/metadata-api/README.md

 ### Statuses

 Statuses store data the same way that Annotations do.
-Becuase a status field may need to be reported from multiple sources we provide a source field to allow the same namespace to be used for statuses.
+Because a status field may need to be reported from multiple sources we provide a source field to allow the same namespace to be used for statuses.
 An example of where this would be important is for a `LoadBalancer` you may have it running in multiple locations.
 As such you will want to report each location with it's own status and be able to track those independently.

 ## Development and Contributing